LNAT Section A-10 Top Tips to maximise your marks in the LNAT exam

 Yes!
 The LNAT test is an online test that you will take at a local test centre on a computer.

-What is a good LNAT Section A score?
+What is a good LNAT score?

 The average LNAT score is usually around 50%.
 Different institutions will focus on different areas of the test, and different universities will strive for different grades (some prefer high marks in section A, while someplace more emphasis on section B).
 You should aim for a score of 25 to 29 for a top university, although this will vary depending on the year and how well you perform in Section B and any other sections of the application process.